1996–97 Phoenix Suns season: Standings

-Record vs. opponents

 Playoffs

 The Suns came into the playoffs as the seventh seed, facing the 1996 Western Conference champion Seattle SuperSonics in the first round.
 In game one, Rex Chapman set a playoff record with 9 three-pointers, finishing the game with 42 points and leading the Suns to a 106–101 upset in Seattle.
 The Sonics responded with a 44-point blowout in game two, evening the series 1–1.

 The Suns recovered at home in game three.
 After an early 15-point deficit, Wesley Person led the team to a comeback 110–103 victory with 29 points and 10 rebounds.
 The Suns had a chance to close the series at home in game four.
 Behind by eleven points in the final two minutes of regulation, the Suns cut to lead to two before fouling Detlef Schrempf with 5.4 seconds remaining.
 Schrempf would miss the second of two free throws, giving the Sonics a 107–104 lead.
 Rex Chapman would respond with a famous turnaround three-pointer to send the game into overtime.
 The Sonics would outscore the Suns 15–8 in extra time to gain a 122–115 victory.

 The Suns would head back to Seattle tied 2–2 for a deciding fifth game.
 The Suns turned to small ball, starting four guards (Jason Kidd, Kevin Johnson, Rex Chapman and Wesley Person) along with center Hot Rod Williams.
 The Sonics would dominate the first half, leading by 22 at the break.
 A third quarter rally would bring the lead to eight, and a Wesley Person three-pointer to open the fourth quarter brought the lead to just five.
 But the Sonics would go on a 19–7 run in the final six minutes to claim a 116–92 victory.